casper-network/casper-node/EVM.md

 `revm` enforces the current/future-block and 256-block history rules.
 A missing indexed header returns zero, while a block-store read error fails execution.
+Before contract runtime executes a finalized block containing an EVM transaction, it verifies in one block-store read transaction that every header in the applicable, up-to-256-block window is indexed.
+If any required header is missing, the block is not executed and the node transitions to catch-up.
+Speculative EVM execution is not subject to this finalized-block preflight.

 ## Chain ID